HectorZMartinez/CRUD-teste/README.txt

-O software a ser desenvolvido será uma agenda eletrônica.
+# O software desenvolvido é uma agenda eletrônica.

 A concepção inicial sofreu uma mudança no seu caminho de desenvolvimento, as mudanças foram: